giulio93/docker-scraper-py/README.md

 ## How it works
 A cron job trigger a python script daily.
-The python script user request library in order to get the data in json format.
-The same data that are used to populate each row of the table in the side, and also the info under the plus button widget attached to each row.
+The python script use the request library in order to GET the data in json format.
+The same data that are used to populate each row of the table, scraping also all the info under the plus button widget attached to each row.
-The request need the current time stamp, that is provided by the python time library.
+The python time library is used to add the current timestap to the request.
-Each row is saved in a sqlite database, that can be queried later.
+Each row is saved in a sqlite database, that can be queried thanks to the queries.py script.
-The scraping is incremental, only new lines will be added every day
+The scraping is incremental, only new lines (not alredy saved in the database) will be added every day!

 ## How to install and use it
 Copy the repository and build from the Dockerimage: